-Area of Focus Task Credentialing and Provider Qualifications Develop processes and monitoring to ensure compliance with state contract requirements Remote Work Environment Review process for Home Office/Off Site Office security and privacy of protected health information to ensure compliance with established standards.
-Compliance Training Requirements Develop/review training to promote compliance with state and federal requirements Waiver/Appendix K Extension Monitor for Compliance with requirements after termination of PHE and related waiver exemptions Telehealth Requirements Monitor for compliance with rules outlined during the state of emergency and those continued past the state of emergency HCBS Planning and implementation of changes Review capacity, changes in waiver requirements and implementation to meet compliance Children's Waiver (CW) and Serious Emotional Disturbance (SED) Waivers Certification Process for B3 Services Review capacity, changes in waiver certification requirements and implementation to meet compliance ОНН, ВНН, ССВНС, 1915і Ensure new initiatives and PIHP responsibilities meet expected criteria and compliance with requirements.
+Area of Focus Task Credentialing and Provider Qualifications Implement processes and monitoring to ensure compliance with statecontract requirements Remote Work Environment Review process for Home Office/Off Site Office security and privacy of protected health information to ensure compliance with established standards.
+Compliance Training Requirements Develop/review training to promote compliance with state and federal requirements HCBS Planning and implementation of changes Review capacity, changes in waiver requirements and implementation to meet compliance ОНН, ВНН, ССВНС, 1915і Ensure new initiatives and PIHP responsibilities meet expected criteria and compliance with requirements.